-In planning our new office space, I learned that design elements that remind us of the outdoors can help reduce stress and improve our cognitive function and creativity.
-This “biophilic” design can make an impact even if it’s subtle — so not just plants and skylights, but also flooring patterns and colors that remind us of grass or water, for example.
+In planning our new office space, I learned that biophilic design can help reduce stress and improve our cognitive function and creativity.
+Biophilic design is a concept used within the building industry to increase occupant connectivity to the natural environment through the use of direct nature, indirect nature, and space and place conditions.
+It can make an impact on connectivity and output even if it’s subtle — so not just plants and skylights, but also flooring patterns and colors that remind us of grass or water, for example.

 In an awesome book, The Best Place To Work, Ron Friedman, PhD, explains the impact of color: